Non-standard Processes¶

 However, if such an update otherwise complies with SRU policy, it can be staged to be bundled with a future SRU or security update.

 It is essential to carry out SRU verification on all related bugs as usual as soon as the upload enters the proposed pocket.
-We do not want to burden a future SRUer with verification of your low priority bug.
-If timely verification is not performed, then as usual the staged upload is a candidate for deletion, and a future SRUer is quite entitled to base their upload on the version prior to your staged upload instead.
+We do not want to burden doing SRU in the future with verification of your low priority bug.
+If timely verification is not performed, then as usual the staged upload is a candidate for deletion, and anyone doing SRU in the future is quite entitled to base their upload on the version prior to your staged upload instead.
 If this happens, the future SRU will not include your changes, effectively cancelling the staging.

 Since we try to avoid regressing users on upgrade to a new release, it is essential to carry out this SRU verification for every affected bug series task.
 If you skip verification of one series then staged uploads in all series are candidates for deletion or overriding as above at the discretion of the SRU team.